 Singapore Teochew Bak Kut Teh is a version of pork ribs tea with a clear garlicky and peppery broth.
 Only a few ingredients and very easy to prepare.

 As far as I know, there are two versions of pork ribs tea.
 The hearty herbal Klang Bak Kut Teh is the standard in the Klang Valley of Malaysia.
 Across the Causeway in Singapore, the clear garlicky and peppery version known as Singapore Teochew Bak Kut Teh predominates.
 The taste is clearly different yet they share the same name.
 Both versions have its own following.
 Whatever your preference, the warming properties of either version is especially good during the colder months of the year.

 Due to its popularity, bak kut teh spice sachets are easily available in both countries.
 These sachets are very convenient for people who want to cook a small portion for the family.
 They all taste a little different because the composition of herbs and spices vary.
 You may have to try a few brands to find the one that suits your taste buds.

 Not long ago, a family friend in Singapore gave us a 6 sachet box of “Old Street Bak Kut Teh”.
 I was eager to give it a try as I have never cooked Singapore Teochew Bak Kut Teh up until now.
-The instructions on the back of the packaging was very simple.
+The instruction on the back of the packaging is very simple.
 They suggested 1 sachet of spices with 1 kilogram (2.2 pounds) pork ribs, 1 bulb garlic, and 1.8 liters (7.5 cups) water.

 From experience with using spice sachets, I knew I should make the soup a little more concentrated.
 Hence, I used 2 sachets of spices with 1.4 kilogram (3 pounds) pork ribs, 1 bulb of garlic, and 2.9 liters (12 cups) water.
 I also added 12 dried Chinese mushrooms and a half teaspoon of crushed peppercorns for greater oomph.
 It turned out to be really flavorful.